about us

 Warm greetings to every student at Hokkaido University!

-• The Student Counseling Office where students can seek advice about any topic
+• The Student Counseling Office, where students can seek advice on any concern

-• The Accessibility Services Office for students who need additional support in their course of learning
+• The Accessibility Services Office, which supports students who need additional assistance in their studies

 Purpose/Major Services of the Center

-The Student Advice and Counseling Center is the on-campus facility which plays a central role in providing consultation services to students.
+The Student Counseling and Support Center is the on-campus facility which plays a central role in providing consultation services to students.

 Clinical psychologists and coordinators provide the following services to find solutions to the various needs of students.